 What do you put on a vision board?

 This is where the fun begins.
 Once you are clear about your goals and what you want to achieve, set your intention then find visuals that represent your vision and start adding them to your board.
 Lanier tells me your “vision board should consist of images, words, and phrases that specifically call what you’d like to achieve, attract, and embody.”
 So do a deep dive into your Pinterest boards, Google images, magazines, and start cutting, printing, and pasting them all onto your board.
 Don’t think about the creative placement too much, making sure all of the visuals that correlate to your vision are on the board is key so just have fun with it, move with your energy, and see what happens!

 How does a vision board work?

 Now that you have created the vision board, the big question is how do you use it?
 Does it need to be in your constant view or can you put it away in a drawer?
 Lanier says it’s important to place it somewhere you can see it often.
 She puts hers right behind the computer, so she can always glance at it.
 “If you decide to keep it in your drawers, make a habit of taking it out daily or weekly and visualizing it,” she suggests.
-“These are dreams the more time you spend them the more inspired you’ll be to take action towards them.”
+“These are dreams, and the more time you spend with them, the more inspired you’ll be to take action toward them.”

 How does a vision board help you achieve your goals?